Click here to learn about adding a roommate during the application process.

 - Split billing can take up to two months to go into effect.
 Please check your student bill or paycheck for rent charges.

 - HUH reserves the right to deny the addition to a lease of an affiliated roommate taking illegal occupancy and, in such cases, the right to terminate the lease.

-- View the Roommate Addition Policies to learn more.
-Please contact email@example.com if you have any questions regarding the roommate process.
+- View the Roommate Addition Policies Rider to learn more.
+Please contact firstname.lastname@example.org if you have any questions regarding the roommate process.
 Policies are strictly enforced and misunderstanding may result in fees.